neurologic/Comparative-Animal-Behavior/understanding-behavior/escape.md

 ## Simple behavior, complex computations

 The most common escape behaviors are ***ballistic***, stereotyped actions.
-Once they are initiated, their pattern cannot be modified.
+Once they are initiated, their pattern cannot be modified. ...These are more like reflexes than behaviors.
+BUT the neural circuits of escape are sometimes coopted by non-escape behaviors (we will look at an example in archer fish later).

-This video (from [Card et al 2008](https://doi.org/10.1016/j.cub.2008.07.094)) depicts the escape of a fruit fly, *Drosophila melanogaster*, in response to a physical black disk falling on a collision course with the fly.
+The following video (from [Card et al 2008](https://doi.org/10.1016/j.cub.2008.07.094)) depicts the escape of a fruit fly, *Drosophila melanogaster*, in response to a frisbee falling on a collision course with the fly (mimicking the "*looming*" visual stimulation that might be created by a predator or fly swatter).
 The disk approached from the right-hand side of the frame (left in one video) at 50 degrees from the horizontal.
-The disk provides a very strong looming stimulus to the fly, similar to the visual stimulation that might be created by a predator or approaching fly swatter.

 The conditions depicted in the video are:
 1. normal escape